lucasaglia/team-diana.github.io/en/pages/ros-jade.md

 # ROS SYSTEM

-Note: All the commands are referred to ubuntu
+Note: All commands are referred to ubuntu

 ## Core